jasonseu/CoCo/README.md

-## Semantic-Guided Representation Enhancement for Multi-Label Classification
+## Multi-Label Image Classification via Contrastive Co-occurrence Learning

 ### Introduction
 This is an official PyTorch implementation of Multi-Label Image Classification via Contrastive Co-occurrence Learning, submitted in IEEE Transactions on Image Processing 2024. [[paper]]()